CodeYourFuture/CYF-PD/content/blocks/goal-setting-and-planning/readme.md

       Goals, create your own set of 3 SMART goals

-      These goals should be:
+      These goals should cover:

-      1. Technical development goal≈
+      1. Technical development

-      2. Create a set of 3 SMART goals

-      3. Job hunting goal
+      3. Job hunting
     time: 15
     name: Create your own SMART goals
     goal: Have a clear set of goals to be achieved during the Portfolio module